Governance, strategy, oversight and risk management – the VicScreen Board sets the direction for VicScreen and steers the organisation to success.

-Since re-joining VicScreen in 2018, Kirsten has managed the strategic direction and operations of the Marketing and Screen Production Attraction division.
+When Kirsten re-joined VicScreen in 2018 she managed the strategic direction and operations of the Marketing and Screen Production Attraction division.

-Kirsten leads VicScreen’s work in promoting Melbourne and regional Victoria as a world-leading destination for screen production, visual effects, games, animation and post-production – capitalising on the state’s diverse locations, world-leading screen practitioners and outstanding facilities.
-Kirsten and her team also manage VicScreen’s incentives program and provide on the ground production and locations support to both local and international productions.
+Now, as Director, Marketing & Engagement, Kirsten leads VicScreen’s work in promoting Melbourne and regional Victoria as a world-leading destination for screen production, visual effects, games, animation and post-production – capitalising on the state’s diverse locations, world-leading screen practitioners and outstanding facilities.

 Want to know more about the VicScreen evolution and vision for the future?